kooltux/git-cache/README.md

 Content
 -------

-The solution comes with two scripts:
+The solution comes with some scripts:
-* 'git-cclone' and 'git-crecover' to be installed on all clients
+* 'git-cclone', 'git-crecover' and 'git-cadd' to be installed on all clients
 * 'gitccache-server' to be installed on the cache server

 And 2 examples of configuration files.